Develop tunable, developmentally appropriate models of brain disease

 Analyzing diffusion in the brain

-Through application of multiple particle tracking, we can measure the real-time x-y displacement of thousands of individual fluorescent probes in the living brain.
+Through application of multiple particle tracking, we can measure the real-time displacement of individual probes in the living brain.
 We can quantify Brownian motion and non-Brownian motion to determine what physical and chemical properties impact the ability of a molecule or particle to penetrate within the brain parenchyma.
-Our current efforts in this space aim to decouple different physical and chemical properties from each other to determine which properties are the most significant contributors to a particle's ability to penetrate within the brain microenvironment.
+Our current efforts aim to decouple different physical and chemical properties from each other to determine which properties are the most significant contributors to a particle's ability to penetrate within the brain microenvironment.

-In formulating nanoparticles, often times agents such as stabilizers or emulsifiers are used.
-These are identified by the FDA as generally regarded as safe (GRAS) and are incorporated in the final formulation for many pharmaceutical formulations, including nanoparticles, in very small quantities (<0.1% by weight).
+Stabilizers or emulsifiers are identified by the FDA as generally regarded as safe (GRAS) and are incorporated in the final formulation in very small quantities for many pharmaceutical products, including nanoparticles.
 We have shown that the type of emulsifier or stabilizer can influence particle distribution in the body, uptake in the brain, and distribution and cellular localization in the brain.
-Our ongoing work analyzes how administration route and developmental age alter surface presentation on a nanoparticle and influence cell fate in the brain.
+Our ongoing work analyzes how the administration route and developmental age influence cell fate in the brain.

 Nanoparticle agnostic analysis

-In studying governing design principles that impact nanoparticle delivery to the brain, we have sought to be nanoparticle agnostic.
-We have worked with polymer, quantum dot, cellulose, peptoid, and dendrimer nanoparticles, and extracellular vesicles (a biologically produced nanoparticle).
-These particles can be achieve cell specific uptake in the brain if they are less than 100nm in one dimension, near-neutral or net-negative in surface charge, surface functionalized with hydroxyl, methoxy, or carboxyl groups, and have a non-hydrophobic surface.
+We have worked with polymer, quantum dot, cellulose, peptoid, and dendrimer nanoparticles, and extracellular vesicles (a biologically produced nanoparticle) to study how design principles impact nanoparticle delivery to the brain.
+These particles can achieve cell specific uptake in the brain if they are less than 100nm in one dimension, near-neutral or net-negative in surface charge, surface functionalized with hydroxyl, methoxy, or carboxyl groups, and have a non-hydrophobic surface.
 We are currently exploring the role of nanoparticle shape, architecture, and rigidity on brain delivery for different nanoparticles.

 Quantifying and predicting nanoparticle fate

-Although brain cell-nanoparticle interactions have been well-studied, contradictory findings for individual cell-nanoparticle interactions persist, likely due to variability of models used in each study, which can have differing transport barriers that alter nanoparticle fate.
+Contradictory findings for individual brain cell-nanoparticle interactions persist in the field, likely due to variability of models used in each study.
 We use in vitro, ex vivo, and in vivo models to quantify nanoparticle fate in the brain.
 In addition, our analysis of nanoparticle behavior in the brain is data rich.
 We have leveraged data science and machine learning tools applied to our nanoparticle diffusion data to distinguish nanoparticle properties in living tissue, such as size and protein adsorption, and predict local viscosity and cell internalization.

 Selected recent publications: